7 Key Use Cases for Insurance Chatbots

 A proactive chatbot can greet your customers and offer to answer any questions they may have about claims, coverage, regulations and more.
 Likewise, it can ask your customers questions about their lifestyles to help determine the right plan — such as their age, occupation, travel frequency, and any risk factors.

 For example, Geico uses its virtual assistant to greet customers and offer to help with insurance or policy questions.
 The user can then either type their request or select one from a list of options.

-Setting something like this up is rather simple if you have an existing FAQ page or chat transcripts to determine what customers inquire about most.
-Geico offers customers to get a policy quote, make a payment or get ID cards, likely their most popular requests.
+Geico also uses its chatbot to help customers get a policy quote, make a payment or get ID cards, likely their most popular requests.

-We recommend getting started with a customer messaging solution to start learning about what your customers are inquiring about most.
+We recommend using a customer messaging solution like Userlike to start learning what your customers need, and give them the right answers instantly.